TOWARDS UNIVERSAL FRATERNITY

 3 Sri Aruobindo: The Ideal of Human Unity, Centenary Edition, Vol. 15, p.263

-the limits of the nation, and its advantages and disadvantages are there perfectly typified.
-The advantages of unity that mere forged by that great Empire were its admirable organisation, peace, wide-spread security, order and material well being.
+Let us take the example of the Roman Empire; for it provides a historical illustration of an organisation of unity which transcended the limits of the nation, and its advantages and disadvantages are there perfectly typified.
+The advantages of unity that mere forged by that great Empire were its admirable organisation, peace, widespread security, order and material well being.
 But the disadvantages arose from its tendency to centralise, to impose uniformity, and, as a result, the individual, the city, the region had to sacrifice their independent life and they became mechanical parts of a machine.
 The organisation was great and admirable, but the individual dwindled and life lost its colour, richness, variety, freedom and victorious impulse towards creation.
 Eventually, therefore, the Roman Empire declined and failed; the huge mechanism of centralisation and uniformity brought about the smallness and feebleness of the individual; mechanisation prevailed, and the Empire lost even its great conservative vitality and died of an increasing stagnation.

 In clear terms, the solution lies in creating a new psychology that is able to sustain interrelationship between nations which does not allow freedom to lapse into egoism, sense of rivalry, sense of division.
 Freedom must be wedded to the sense of mutuality and interdependent sharing of the contributions that each nation would bring into the common pool of richness of culture.
 This necessarily implies an inner change.
 We come here to the issue of unlocking the spiritual light and force, which lies latent in all of us, and which alone can bring about the needed inner change.